openstack-charmers/openstack-bundles/development/openstack-refstack-xenial-ocata/README.md

-# OpenStack Charms: a Ocata Cloud for Refstack Testing
+# OpenStack Charms: Dev/Test Cloud for Refstack Testing

 This bundle is intended to aid in exercising refstack tests on a small metal footprint.
 It does not yield a HA cloud and is not intended for production use.
 It utilizes development and test-only config options to achieve density of applications.